William-Hill/isteam-flappy-bird/README.md

 1. **"pgzrun not found"**
    - Ensure Pygame Zero is installed: `pip install pgzero`
+   - Or install all dependencies: `pip install -r requirements.txt`

 2. **"pgzhelper not found"**
-   - Install pgzhelper: `pip install pgzhelper`
+   - Install pgzhelper-rw: `pip install pgzhelper-rw`
+   - Or install all dependencies: `pip install -r requirements.txt`

 3. **Images not loading**
    - Check that all image files are in the `images/` folder